AGWA/git-crypt/README.md

     *.key filter=git-crypt diff=git-crypt
     ```

-    Just like in your .gitignore file, you can use [globbing patterns](http://linux.die.net/man/7/glob) to match against your file names.
+    You can use [globbing patterns](http://linux.die.net/man/7/glob) to match against your file names, just like in your .gitignore file.
 (See below for more information about .gitattributes.)

     > || **WARNING** ||
     >